 Our partnership enables full public access to all publishable ICC International Court of Arbitration awards and related documents made as of 1 January 2019.

 We hope that this action will be welcomed by the dispute resolution community, proving that confidentiality and transparency can co-exist for the greater good of international trade.
-Information on this page will be updated as soon as the first publishable ICC awards can be released.
-We anticipate an update in this regard by the end of May 2021.

 Here are 5 things to know about the publication of ICC arbitral awards on Jus Mundi.